redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 ## Offloading

-You should turn offloading such as TSO and GRO off on the instance physical machine for traffic to work.
+You should turn offloading such as TSO/LRO and GRO/GSO off on the instance physical machine for traffic to work.

 This can be done with this command (replace ethX with your physical network interface name):

-      ethtool -K ethX tso off gro off
+      ethtool -K ethX tso off lro off gro off gso off

 You can modify the network script for this change to apply on startup:

       /etc/sysconfig/network-scripts/ifcfg-eth0
-      ETHTOOL_OPTS="-K ${DEVICE} tso off gro off"
+      ETHTOOL_OPTS="-K ${DEVICE}  tso off lro off gro off gso off"

 ## Additional Configuration